Disco Infiltrator

 "Disco Infiltrator" is a song from the eponymous debut album by LCD Soundsystem.
 It was released on 6 June 2005 as the debut's sixth single.
 The song was written by LCD Soundsystem's frontman James Murphy and produced by Murphy and Tim Goldsworthy as The DFA.
 It contains a sample from Kraftwerk's "Home Computer".

 The B-side of the 7" release is a cover version of Siouxsie and the Banshees' "Slowdive" from their 1982 album, A Kiss in the Dreamhouse.
 The cover was recorded during a live in-studio performance for XFM London.

 Track listing

+Personnel

+All credits for the Disco Infiltrator adapted from the single's liner notes.